aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/README.md

 ### Supported Regions

 This Guidance is built for regions that support Amazon Kendra.
 Supported regions are subject to change, so please review [Amazon Kendra endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/kendra.html) for the most up-to-date list.
+Attempting to deploy the CDK stack in a region where Amazon Kendra in unavailable will fail.

 ## Deployment Steps
 This project consists of two components, which have to be deployed seperately.
 One to Salesforce, and one to AWS.